Manavi-ghorpade/Coding_Practice/24_swap_nodes/README.md

+# 24. Swap Nodes in Pairs
+Given a linked list, swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)

+Input: head = [1,2,3,4]

+Output: [2,1,4,3]

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
 The function aims to swap pairs of nodes in a singly-linked list.
 It does this by using a dummy node to simplify the code and then iteratively swapping pairs of adjacent nodes.